-These are the 2 steps to set the correct CAM_FOV for your camera
+These are the 2 steps to set the correct Camera Field Of View (FOV) for your camera:

-- If there are no black arcs in any of the 4 sides then it means that the selected CAM_FOV is too low – please increase it of 20° and repeat the test.
+- There are no black arcs in any of the 4 sides of the frame -> then it means that the selected FOV can be increased a bit.
+Please increase it of 10° and test the new FOV.

-- If the black arcs are slightly seen up and down then the selected CAM_FOV is correct.
+- There are black arcs slightly seen in the upper and lower side of the frame -> then the selected FOV is good.

-Please send us the image of the Video Preview and your calibration file and we will let you know right away if the CAM_FOV value is correct.
+Please send us the image of the video preview and your calibration file and we will let you know right away if the FOV value is correct.

-The FOV of the ELP-USBFHD01M-L170 camera (when the CAM_IMAGE_WIDTH is set to 640 and the CAM_IMAGE_HEIGHT is set to 480) is NOT 170° (as when the camera is used at 1920 X 1080).
-So, setting a CAM_FOV of 120° makes the image too cropped (and black arcs would cover a big part of the image).
-This is why the right CAM_FOV in a situation like this one is 70°.
+The FOV of the ELP-USBFHD01M-L170 camera (when the Camera image width is set to 640 and the Camera image height is set to 480) is NOT 170° (as when the camera is used at 1920 X 1080).
+So, setting a FOV of 120° makes the image too cropped (and black arcs would cover a big part of the image).
+This is why the right FOV in a situation like this one is 70°.